Robert Kabbas

-Robert Kabbas (born 15 March 1955, in Alexandria, Egypt) is a retired weightlifter from Australia, who won the silver medal in the Lightheavyweight (82.5 kg) category at the 1984 Summer Olympics.
+Robert Kabbas (born 15 March 1955, in Alexandria, Egypt) is an Australian retired weightlifter, who won the silver medal in the Lightheavyweight (82.5 kg) category at the 1984 Summer Olympics.

 Kabbas has been one of the most successful weightlifters to represent Australia at the Commonwealth Games.
 He went to three Olympic Games: Montreal 1976, Moscow 1980 and Los Angeles in 1984.
 He was the first of only two Australian weightlifters to compete at three Olympics.
 The LA Olympics were one of the highlights of Kabbas' career as he lifted a personal best of 342.5 kg and set a Commonwealth record.

 Winning medals at three Commonwealth Games: Edmonton 1978 (Gold Medal), Brisbane 1982 (Gold Medal) and Edinburgh 1986 (Silver Medal), he was also the best weightlifter across all weight classes at Edmonton.
 Kabbas remains in the sport, still coaching and developing athletes.

 Kabbas became president of the Australian Weightlifting Federation in October 2007.